-Ikarus does not fully conform to RRS yet.
-Although it implements most of RRS's macros and procedures, some are still missing.
+Ikarus does not fully conform to R6RS yet.
+Although it implements most of R6RS's macros and procedures, some are still missing.
 This section summarizes the set of missing features and procedures.

-- The procedure equal? may not terminate on equal? infinite (circular) input. - number->string does not accept the third argument (precision).
-Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs arithmetic bitwise): bitwise-reverse-bit-field bitwise-rotate-bit-field - The following procedures are missing from (rnrs arithmetic fixnum):
+- number->string does not accept the third argument (precision).
+Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs arithmetic bitwise): bitwise-reverse-bit-field bitwise-rotate-bit-field - The following procedures are missing from (rnrs arithmetic fixnum): fxreverse-bit-field fxrotate-bit-field - The following procedures are missing from (rnrs hashtables): equal-hash - The following procedures are missing from (rnrs io ports):

-'''

-fxreverse-bit-field fxrotate-bit-field

-'''

-- The following procedures are missing from (rnrs hashtables): equal-hash - The following procedures are missing from (rnrs io ports):